chisui/dakka/thesis/main.md

 ## Dependent Typing

 A dependent type is a type that depends on a value.
-Dependent types are a way to express relationships between values inside of a typesystem.
+Dependent types are a way to express relationships between values inside of a type system.
 The canonic example for dependent types is a length indexed vector.
 A length indexed vector is a list which length is derivable from its type.
 This can be defined as a Haskell GADT: